Don Cazayoux

 Donald Jules Cazayoux Jr. (/ˈkæʒuː/ kah-ZHOO; born January 17, 1964) is an American lawyer and former politician.
 He served as the United States Attorney for the Middle District of Louisiana from 2010 to 2013.
 From 2008 to 2009, he was a Democratic United States Representative from Louisiana's 6th congressional district.

 He won a special election held on May 3, 2008, to fill the seat vacated on Republican Congressman Richard H. Baker.
-He defeated Republican nominee Woody Jenkins and was sworn in on May 6, 2008.
-In the regularly scheduled general election held later that year, Cazayoux ran for re-election but was defeated by the Republican nominee, State Senator Bill Cassidy.
+He narrowly defeated Republican nominee Woody Jenkins and was sworn in on May 6, 2008.
+In the regularly scheduled general election held later that year, Cazayoux ran for re-election but was defeated by the Republican nominee, state Senator Bill Cassidy.

 Early life

 A native of New Roads, Cazayoux is the son of Donald J. and Ann Cazayoux.
 His paternal grandparents were Jules Joseph Cazayoux Jr. (1914–2010), who was employed by the Southern Cotton Oil Company, and the late Ida Belle Glynn Cazayoux.
 A Roman Catholic, he graduated from the Catholic High School of Pointe Coupee in 1982.
 He earned his Bachelor of Arts degree from Louisiana State University in Baton Rouge and a Juris Doctor from Georgetown University in Washington, D.C.
 After finishing his studies, Cazayoux practiced law and then became a prosecutor for Pointe Coupee Parish.
 As an assistant district attorney under the 18th Judicial Court District Attorney, Richard "Ricky" Ward, Cazayoux never lost a jury trial.